How To Break Up With Someone You Love

 Strategies for breaking up with someone you love

-Deciding to end a relationship with someone you care for is only the first step.
+Deciding to end a relationship with someone for whom you care is only the first step.
 Going through with the breakup, and sticking to your decision afterward, can still be a serious challenge.
 Here are some ways you can make the experience less painful for everyone involved:

 Break up in person (if possible)